-Lesson procedures section need to be scripted (a substitute teacher should be able to take this lesson plan and implement it in the same way you would).
+Lesson procedures section need to be scripted (a substitute teacher should be able to take this lesson plan and implement it in the same way you would)

 A commentary is an offering of explanations about an event or situation.
-As an educator, the development of communication skills that encompass the explicit, descriptive reflection of process, procedure, rationale, and future plans is essential to support student learning.
+As an educator, the development of communication skills that encompass the explicit, descriptive reflection of process, procedure, rationale, and future plans is process, procedure, rationale, and future plans is essential to support student learning.
 This figure outlines strategies used to develop a professional commentary.
 The following questions outline the development of a professional commentary that provides insight into the steps taken to assure student learning in respects to: Planning, Instruction, and Assessment of lessons/units of work.